-Simple Green products and the 2019 Novel Coronavirus:
+Simple Green products and the SARS-CoV-2 (the cause of the 2019 Novel Coronavirus Disease):

-Simple Green d Pro 5 (EPA Registration Number 6836-140-56782) has demonstrated effectiveness against viruses similar to 2019 Novel Coronavirus (2019-nCoV) on hard, non-porous surfaces.
-Therefore, Simple Green d Pro 5 can be used against 2019 Novel Coronavirus (2019-nCoV) when used in accordance with the directions for use against Norovirus on hard, nonporous surfaces.
-Refer to the CDC website for additional information.
+Simple Green d Pro 3 Plus has demonstrated effectiveness against viruses similar to SARS-CoV-2 on hard, non-porous surfaces.
+Therefore, Simple Green d Pro 3 Plus can be used against SARS-CoV-2 when used in accordance with the directions for use against Human Coronavirus on hard, non-porous surfaces.
+Refer to the CDC website at www.cdc.gov/coronavirus for additional information.